|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 POTENTIAL NUCLEAR WASTE STORAGE LOCATION:

-From a geophysical perspective by far the best nuclear waste storage location in Canada is the Jersey Emerald mine property which is located in the Columbia (Selkirk) Mountains of southern British Columbia.
+From a geophysical perspective by far the best nuclear waste storage location in Canada is the Jersey Emerald mine property which is located in the Columbia (Selkirk) Mountains of southern British Columbia, south of Salmo.
 Jersey Emerald is a 5 million square foot naturally dry depleted Canadian hard rock mine with about 10 km of main access truck tunnels, 12 foot to 60 foot high internal storage vaults and a geology that is uniquely suitable for storage of radio isotopes and/or other highly toxic material.
-The Jersey Emerald workings are 200 m to 600 m below grade but are more than 300 m above the surrounding water table.
+The Jersey Emerald workings are 200 m to 600 m below grade but due to being inside Iron Mountain are more than 300 m above the surrounding water table.
 The lower portions of Jersey Emerald are in extremely dense water tight granite.
 Jersey Emerald was a critical source of zinc, lead and tungsten during WWII but was closed in 1972 due to low commodity prices.
 Today Jersey Emerald is likely the most safe and secure facility in North America for nuclear material storage.

 The elevation of Jersey Emerald protects it from any possible future rise in sea level.
-The water tight structure of Jersey Emerald is demonstrated by the fact that the mine, although high in elevation, is presently filled with rain watter that has been intentionally collected since the 1970s.
+The water tight structure of Jersey Emerald is demonstrated by the fact that the mine, although high in elevation, is presently filled with rain water that has been intentionally collected since the 1970s with the intent of potential future molybdenum extraction.
 The surrounding rock is high in silica content so that a large water reserve will be required to suppress silica dust during any future rock cutting work.

-In 2013 Jersey Emerald and the surrounding property and mineral rights were available for purchase by OPG and/or NWMO at a price that was a small fraction of the projected cost of the Bruce DGRs.
+In 2013 Jersey Emerald and the surrounding properties and mineral rights were available for purchase by OPG and/or NWMO at a price that was only a small fraction of the projected cost of the Bruce DGRs.

 In August 2013 both the NWMO and OPG failed to even inspect Jersey Emerald when it was available to them, free and clear, complete with 4000 hectares of assembled surrounding property, including both surface and mineral rights, for $67.5 million.
 For an estimated additional $100 million NWMO/OPG could have acquired an additional 16,000 hectare exclusion zone, giving NWMO/OPG title to almost all surface and mineral rights within an 8 km radius of Jersey Emerald.
 The failure of both NWMO and OPG to place a $2 million dollar holding deposit on the Jersey Emerald property prior to December 13, 2013 will likely go down in history as the single worst management decision in the Canadian nuclear power industry.
 This matter is indicative of gross incompetence and/or corruption within the senior managements of both OPG and the NWMO.